wso2/docs-choreo-dev/en/docs/rest-api.md

 ## Developing a REST API

 Choreo supports spec-driven API development.
 Once you have carefully designed and defined your API, you can start implementing the functionality of your API.
-Choreo comes with an online IDE based on Visual Studio Code for developers to implement the API’s functionality.
+Choreo comes with an online IDE based on Visual Studio Code for developers to implement API functionality.
 With its support for both low-code and pro-code modes to implement APIs and the flexibility to alternate between the modes during development, Choreo makes API development easy, smooth, and developer-friendly.

 ### Low-code mode